 The 1872 Mining Law grants U.S. citizens the right to prospect, explore, and develop these minerals on public domain lands that have not been “withdrawn” from mineral entry by Congress or the Secretary of the Interior.

 Rockhounding is collecting rocks, mineral specimens, gemstones, or petrified wood and is considered a casual use of public lands under most circumstances.
-Learn more about small suction dredging on BLM lands.
+Recreational panning is permitted by the Idaho Department of Water Resources in some streams and rivers.
+IDWR Learn more about small suction dredging on BLM lands.